We analyzed the top food blogs with the most organic Google traffic to find out the SEO secrets behind their raving

-Key Takeaway: A well executed link building strategy can lead to exponential organic traffic growth from being on the the first page of Google for thousands of keywords.
+Key Takeaway: A well-executed link-building strategy can lead to exponential organic traffic growth from being on the first page of Google for thousands of keywords.

 Here are the three best ways to get backlinks.

 Podcast Interviews – There are hundreds of interview-based food podcasts, and they are constantly looking for guests.
 When they publish your interview they will link back to your food blog in their show notes, which is a short blog post summarizing the interview.
 Many of these podcasts have a domain rating above 60.